tsuru/tsuru/docs/reference/config.rst

 ++++++++++++++++++++

 tsuru uses a configuration file in `YAML <http://www.yaml.org/>`_ format.
-This document describes what each option means, and how it should look like.
+This document describes what each option means, and how it should look.

 Notation
 ========

 tsuru uses a colon to represent nesting in YAML.
-So, whenever this document say something like ``key1:key2``, it refers to the value of the ``key2`` that is nested in the block that is the value of ``key1``.
+So, whenever this document says something like ``key1:key2``, it refers to the value of the ``key2`` that is nested in the block that is the value of ``key1``.
 For example, ``database:url`` means: